 Myopia management is a custom-designed treatment plan that identifies slows or stops myopia progression.
 Our optometrists provide diagnostic eye exams and create a myopia management program to keep your child’s nearsightedness in check.

 Myopia doesn’t just affect your child’s ability to see distant objects; it can increase your child’s risk of developing these serious eye problems in adulthood:

 The sooner your child begins myopia management, the better the chances of slowing myopia’s progression and reducing the risk of eye diseases later in life.

 Myopia Management Can Preserve Your Child’s Vision

 If you’re eager to preserve your child’s eyesight now and in the future, myopia management can help.
-Book an appointment at Advanced Eyecare Myopia Control Center today!
+Book an appointment at Advanced Eyecare Optometric Center today!

 Our practice serves patients from Irvine, Dana Point, Lake Forest, and Newport Beach, California and surrounding communities.